DamsaraJayanath/tom_Jerry_image_classification_CNN/README.md

 ---

+### 🧪 Data Augmentation
+- Rotation
+- Width & height shift
+- Zoom
+- Horizontal flip

+### ⏹ Early Stopping & Best Model Selection
+To prevent overfitting and ensure optimal generalization, **EarlyStopping** was used during training:

+- **Monitored metric**: `val_loss`
+- **Patience**: 10 epochs
+- **Best weights restored automatically**

+The training process automatically stopped when validation loss stopped improving, and the model weights were restored to the epoch with the **lowest validation loss**.

+The final saved model represents the **best-performing version**, not necessarily the last training epoch.

+---

 ## 📈 Results

 - Training accuracy increased consistently
 - Validation accuracy stabilized with reduced overfitting
-- Best model checkpoint selected based on **validation loss**
+- Best model selected based on **lowest validation loss**
-- Model performs well on unseen images, with reasonable confidence scores
+- Model performs well on unseen images with reliable confidence scores

 > Occasional misclassifications are expected due to challenging frames, occlusions, and distortions — reflecting real-world conditions.